 Water the plant in very well.

 Once the plant is watered, mulch to a thickness of 50mm to 100mm without mulch touching the stem of the plant.
 This will act as a weed suppressant and aid in water retention.

 Water the plant daily for the first 4-6 weeks to help establish the tree.

-Applying a solution of Seasol or Seachange weekly for the first few weeks will help reduce stress to the plant and aid in establishment.
+Applying a solution of Seachange weekly for the first few weeks will help reduce stress to the plant and aid in establishment.
 The benefit of using Seachange over Seasol, is that Seachange has a more complex mixture of rich nutrients including the Nitrogen, which Seasol does not contain.

 Some additional suggestions for your garden:

 When planting, amend the existing soil with Active 8 soil improver to both enrich the soil with nutrients and to maintain moisture and nutrients in the existing sandy soil; as well as coir, up to maximum 20% of soil volume around plant, to maintain moisture and nutrients around plant